-A team of 40 riders including 18 from Stewarts will be cycling the HotChillee London to Paris ride in July 2022, in what will be a special anniversary event.
+A team of 40 riders including 18 from Stewarts will be cycling the HotChillee London to Paris ride on Wednesday 20 July 2022, in what will be a special anniversary event.

 The ride covers 500km distance and 5,000m of elevation over three days, starting near Hampton Court Palace in London, and finishing on the Champs-Élysées in Paris.
 Over 450 riders take part in groups of varying abilities, with everyone merging 50km from the finish for a ceremonial roll-in along closed roads as one large group.

 In 2012, Personal Injury partner Danny Turnbull was instrumental in opening up the London to Paris ride to hand-cyclists.
 That year, a group of riders, including Danny on a hand-cycle, completed the ride.
 This July marks the tenth anniversary of that ride.